Lynx lose Aerial Powers and Natalie Achonwa to injuries

 Powers, who has already missed five games with a hamstring injury, is averaging 10.0 points, 4.8 rebounds and 3.5 assists in four games.
 In eight games Achonwa has averages of 3.8 points and 2.1 rebounds in 11.3 minutes of play.

-•The Lynx are expected to sign 27-year-old forward Cierra Burdick and have her available for Tuesday's game.
+•The Lynx have signed with 27-year-old forward Cierra Burdick and will have her available for Tuesday's game.

 The 6-2 Burdick, a second-round pick by Los Angeles out of Tennessee in the 2015 draft, has played 46 games, with four starts, for four franchises in her WNBA career.
 Most recently she appeared in four games for Phoenix last season.
 She has career averages of 2.0 points and 1.8 rebounds in 8.0 minutes.